mgarin/weblaf/README.md

 You can also check [other wiki articles](https://github.com/mgarin/weblaf/wiki) - there are quite a few available for different WebLaF components and features and they might save you a lot of time.

+**Sources**

-I also higly recommend you to have WebLaF sources attached to your IDE project.
-I'm doing my best to keep it clean and well-documented, so if you are wondering what some method does or how a feature works - peeking into the source code might be the easiest and fastest way to find it out.
+One last thing - I higly recommend having WebLaF sources attached to your IDE project.
+I'm doing my best to keep it clean and well-documented, so if you are wondering what some method does or how a feature works - peeking into the source code might be the easiest and fastest way to find out.

 All of WebLaF source code is fully disclosed and available here on GitHub.
 Source code for releases is available in [releases](https://github.com/mgarin/weblaf/releases) section and on [Maven](https://search.maven.org/search?q=g:com.weblookandfeel).